 Composting can occur practically all year, even in the cold and semi-arid climates of the upper plains and Rocky Mountains.
 Winter temperatures usually slow the process down, and can prevent adequate initial heating.
-It has been documented in southern Canada to lower the amount of decomposition by 20 percent during the thermophilic (hot) and mesophilic (warm) stages of composting.
-However, research in Montana has shown temperatures at 18" and 36" deep in a mature cow compost bin to reach above 130 degrees F within days of start, even during winter conditions.
-As previously mentioned, some tips for mitigating ambient temperature affect include: incorporating the carcass before it freezes, using an active material (silage, manure solids, warm compost) around the carcass and core of the pile, and capping the pile with extra insulating material such as sawdust.
-The curing stage is often slowed by extremely cold conditions.
+It has been documented in southern Canada, during winter, to lower the amount of decomposition by 20 percent during the thermophilic (hot) and mesophilic (warm) stages of composting.
+However, research in Montana has shown temperatures in a mature cow compost bin to reach above 130° F within days of start, during winter conditions.
+As previously mentioned, some tips for mitigating the effects of cold ambient temperature include: incorporating the carcass before it freezes, using an active material (silage, manure solids, warm compost) around the carcass and core of the pile, and capping the pile with extra insulating material such as sawdust.